-Does your automobile not crank up in the morning because the battery drains rapidly if you leave it parked?
+How to Test Alternator with Screwdriver: Does your automobile not crank up in the morning because the battery drains rapidly if you leave it parked?
 These are indications that your Alternator may malfunction and need to be replaced.
-Diagnosing the issue can be a complex endeavour, but this test takes only a few hours and a few simple tools and supplies.
+Diagnosing the issue can be complex, but this test takes only a few hours and simple tools and supplies.
 Here’s the best guide to testing your Alternator.

 The Alternator is the battery-charging device for your vehicle.
 It generates electricity to charge the battery and provides power to all your accessories in the car.
 The Alternator should be tested periodically because it is crucial for your vehicle’s electrical wiring.

 If you really want to know how to test your Alternator with a screwdriver, check out this simple step-by-step procedure!
-You can complete it in roughly 10 minutes if you have all the equipment required for this undertaking.
+You can complete it in roughly 10 minutes if you have all the required equipment.